-2. Automated encapsulation of existing applications - AppZero also automates the capture and encapsulation of an existing application and its dependencies.
-In this case, the application is run in a fresh/empty VAA on a target machine.
-As the application executes on the target machine, AppZero retains a connection to the source machine.
+2. appzero zapp migration automates encapsulation of existing applications - appzero also automates the identification, extraction, and encapsulation of an existing application and its dependencies.
+In this case, the application is run in a fresh/empty VAA on a target server.
+As the application executes on the target, appzero retains a connection to the source server.
 When the application that is running on the target machine cannot find something it needs (such as a file, or configurable element), the connection makes it possible to find the "missing piece" and deliver it for inclusion in the VAA.
 Perfectly suited for existing applications, this approach effectively lets the executing application define its dependencies and requirements.

-Applications packaged in an AppZero VAA are unaffected by environmental characteristics that do impact VMs or server images, such as choice of CPU core count, storage architecture and memory configuration, OS configurations, file versions, server size, hypervisor or cloud platform.
+Applications packaged in an appzero VAA are unaffected by environmental characteristics that do impact VMs or server images, such as choice of CPU core count, storage architecture and memory configuration, OS configurations, file versions, server size, hypervisor or cloud platform.

-Applications packaged in an AppZero VAA are very easy to move:
+Applications packaged in an appzero VAA are very easy to move:

-- Run the application anywhere and everywhere package once - Run it instantly there is no installation of the application, simply copy and run - Run it error free effectively establish a "gold" configuration

-Dissolve for business as usual ... only better

-AppZero also provides a function in which the VAA can dissolve upon delivery of the application.
-Clients using the dissolve function take advantage of the speed and simplicity of provisioning of an application in a VAA.
-However, once the VAA is dissolved, the application becomes enmeshed with the OS as if it had been traditionally installed, and loses the ability to make further seamless moves.
-It becomes a standard application as if the VAA had never existed.
+- Run the application anywhere and everywhere package once - Run it instantly there is no installation of the application, simply copy and run - Run it error free effectively establish a "gold" configuration appzero Dissolve for business as usual ... only better appzero also provides a function in which the VAA/containercan dissolve upon delivery of the application.
+Clients using the dissolve function take advantage of the speed and simplicity of provisioning an application in a VAA.
+Once the VAA is dissolved, the application resides on the target server as if it had been natively installed.
 (Note: It can of course be re-encapsulated as described above.)

-Compare/contrast: Machine image vs. AppZero application image migration
+Compare/contrast: Machine image vs. appzero application image migration